-- Ensure that the necessary health and safety policies and procedures are in place; - Appoint a competent person to assist with the management of health and safety at the College; - Ensure that arrangements are in place for health and safety management, monitoring and review: - Through his Vice Principals, Assistant Principals, Managers and Heads of Department; promote awareness of health and safety through all levels of staff and students.
+- Ensure that the necessary health and safety policies and procedures are in place; - Appoint a competent person to assist with the management of health and safety at the College; - Ensure that arrangements are in place for health and safety management, monitoring and review; - Through the deputy Principal, Vice Principals, Managers and Heads of Department; promote awareness of health and safety through all levels of staff and students.

-2.3 Deputy CEO & Vice Principal Corporate & Resources
+2.3 Vice Principal & DSL - Student Experience & Support

-The Deputy CEO & Vice Principal Corporate & Resources has direct responsibility for ensuring the day-to-day implementation of this policy and will:
+The Vice Principal & DSL - Student Experience & Support has direct responsibility for ensuring the day-to-day implementation of this policy and will:

-- Ensure that health and safety policies and procedures are in place; - Ensure adequate funding is allocated for health and safety issues; - Appoint a competent person to assist with the management of health and safety at the College; - Ensure that all those with management responsibility carry out their health and safety duties; - Ensure that arrangements are in place for health and safety monitoring and review; - Report to the Corporation on matters relating to health and safety and associated training.
+- Ensure that health and safety policies and procedures are in place; - Appoint a competent person to assist with the management of health and safety at the College; - Line management of the Health & Safety Manager - Ensure that all those with management responsibility carry out their health and safety duties;

+- Ensure that arrangements are in place for health and safety monitoring and review; - Chair the termly Health & Safety committee meetings; - Report to the Corporation on matters relating to health and safety and associated training.

-2.4 Vice Principal Student Experience & Stakeholder Engagement
+2.4 Vice Principal - Finance & Resources

-The Vice Principal Student Experience & Stakeholder Engagement has responsibility for the following:
+The Vice Principal Finance & Resources has responsibility for the following: